The http4s DSL

 Streaming bodies

-Streaming bodies are supported by returning a fs2.Stream
+Streaming bodies are supported by returning a fs2.Stream.

-s, the stream may be of any type that has an
+Like Futures and IOs, the stream may be of any type that has an

-is out of scope, but we can glimpse the
+An intro to Stream is out of scope, but we can glimpse the

 power here.
 This stream emits the elapsed time every 100 milliseconds